AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/06_static.rst

 ----------------

-Static variables will live during the whole execution of the program, and therefore will not move:
+Static variables will live during the whole execution of the program, and therefore will not move

 .. code:: rust